Romulus Whitaker

-Romulus Earl Whitaker (born 23 May 1943) is an American-born Indian herpetologist, wildlife conservationist, and founder of the Madras Snake Park, co-founder of the Andaman and Nicobar Environment Trust (ANET), and the Madras Crocodile Bank Trust.
-In 1984 he was selected by the Rolex Awards for Enterprise as an associate laureate for his work in establishing the Irula snake-catchers cooperative.
-In 2008, was selected again for his efforts to create a network of rainforest research stations throughout India.
-In 2005, he was a winner of a Whitley Award for outstanding leadership in nature conservation.
+Romulus Earl Whitaker (born 23 May 1943) is an American-born Indian herpetologist, wildlife conservationist, who founded the Madras Snake Park, co-founded the Andaman and Nicobar Environment Trust (ANET), and the Madras Crocodile Bank Trust.
+In 1984, he was selected by the Rolex Awards for Enterprise as an associate laureate for his work in establishing the Irula snake-catchers cooperative.
+In 2008, he was selected again for his efforts to create a network of rainforest research stations throughout India.
+In 2005, he won a Whitley Award for outstanding leadership in nature conservation.
 He used this award to found the Agumbe Rainforest Research Station in Karnataka, for the study of king cobras and their habitat.
 For his work in wildlife conservation, he received the Padma Shri award in 2018 by the Government of India.

 Background and personal life

 Whitaker (known as "Rom") was born in New York City, United States, to an American couple.
 His mother, Doris Norden, was an artist, and his father served in the United States Army.
 He has one older sister, Gail (b.
 1939).
 After his parents divorced, his mother (who had custody of her children) married Rama Chattopadhyay, son of Harindranath and Kamaladevi Chattopadhyay.
 The family, including Rom and Gail, initially settled in New York City.
 In 1951, after the birth of Rom's half-sister Nina, they all moved to Bombay (now Mumbai).
-Rom's stepfather Rama Chattopadhyay was a pioneer in color film processing; he established India's first colour motion-picture processing lab in Worli, Mumbai.
+Rom's stepfather, Rama Chattopadhyay, was a pioneer in color film processing; he established India's first colour motion-picture processing lab in Worli, Mumbai.
 Rom's half-brother Neelkanth was born in Mumbai in 1953.

 Rom continued his education (begun in New York City) at the Kodaikanal International School (class of 1960).
 He studied briefly at the University of Wyoming.
 He served briefly in the Merchant Navy and worked from 1963 to 1965 at the Miami Serpentarium with Bill Haast, whom he affectionately calls "guru".
 During the early Vietnam era, as an American citizen of the correct age, he was drafted into the U.S. Army, where he trained and served as a medic on a military base hospital in Texas and later Japan.
 He returned to India aboard the Greek freighter Hellenic Leader in 1967, and he has lived here ever since.
 He is now a naturalized Indian citizen.

 In 1974, Whitaker married Zai Whitaker, and the couple had two sons, Nikhil and Samir.
 However, the marriage failed, and the couple were divorced.
 He later married again and lives with Indian writer Janaki Lenin on the outskirts of Mysore.

 In 1986, well into his 40s, Whitaker earned a B.Sc. in wildlife management from Pacific Western University.
 This was merely a by-product of his lifelong passion for wildlife, especially of the reptilian variety.
 He is also a licensed amateur radio operator, holding an Indian callsign, VU2WIT.